 In person or by mail: 375 University Ave, Suite 203, Toronto, Ontario, M5G 2J5

 Our office is located just south of Dundas Street, on the east side of University Avenue.
 We are on the second floor and you can take the elevator or escalator to get to our office.
-You may come in to make a complaint or get information anytime between 8:30 am and 4:30 pm, Monday to Friday.
+You may come in to make a complaint or get information from 9:30 a.m. to 12:30 p.m. and 1:30 p.m. to 4:30 p.m., Monday to Friday.
 Or leave us a telephone message after hours and we will return your call the following business day.
+Complaints can also be made by email, fax and our online complaint form

 The Ombudsman Toronto website has been developed with accessibility in mind, in accordance with W3C's Web Content Accessibility Guidelines 2.0 (WCAG)